Mayor - Reuben D. Holober

 Gina grew up in Millbrae and graduated from Capuchino High School.
 She earned her Bachelor’s degree at the University of California, Santa Barbara where she studied finance and economics.
 Gina earned her law degree from University of the Pacific’s McGeorge School of Law, and later completed the Senior Executives in State and Local Government program at Harvard University, Kennedy School of Government.

-Wayne J. Lee was elected to the Millbrae City Council in 2011 and re-elected in November of 2015 .
-Prior to his election to the City Council, Wayne was on the Millbrae Planning Commission for six years, serving as the Commission’s Chair in 2008.
+Wayne Lee was elected to the City Council in 2011 and was re-elected in 2015.
+He served as Mayor in 2013-2014 and 2018-2019.
+Prior to his election, Wayne was on the Millbrae Planning Commission for six years, serving as the Commission’s Chair in 2008.
 Wayne is also an Alternate Representative to the Association of Bay Area Governments (ABAG), a member of the Board of Directors of the Congestion Relief Alliance, a member of the Electrification of Cal Trains Committee, and represents the City of Millbrae on several other regional and county committees.

 Wayne, his family, his parents, and sister’s family have lived in Millbrae for the last 28 years.
 The children attend school in both the Millbrae School District and at St. Dunstan’s Prep School.

 Wayne began his public service at the age of thirteen in emergency services with the Civil Air Patrol, an Auxiliary of the United States Air Force, where he rose to the rank of Lt.
 Colonel.
 He was also appointed to the Pacifica Youth Commission.
 During his time as a Youth Commissioner, and through his dedication and the hard work and assistance of others, the Pacifica Youth Center became a reality.